holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/05_turbozzle/lesson_plan_day_2.md

 ## Essential Questions

-- What is an IDE?
+- How can I visualize loops and recursion?
-- How can we visualize loops and recursion?
+- How can the debugger be used to understand a program's state?

 ## Lesson Plan